-According to BambooHR, 91% of new hires who go through effective onboarding feel strongly connected to the organization.
+According to BambooHR, new hires who had a positive onboarding experience are 3x more likely to feel a strong commitment to their employer.
 Building a strong, intentional company culture and sharing it throughout onboarding keeps your organization's values front and center and helps employees develop a sense of connection to your company.

 Warby Parker gives its new hires an office map and style guide in their welcome packet, plus a copy of Jack Kerouac's Dharma Bums.
 The company got its name from two characters in the book.
 Warby Parker's CEO Dave Gilboa told First Round Review; "We want to make that heritage part of the employee experience from day one.
 It's something utterly unique to us that will always stand out."